May 25, 2012

 Users may download the free publications in English and Spanish versions from CDE Web page,

-California Stakeholder Organizations [Note: Link is no longer active.]*, keywords "parent handbook"; and the California County Superintendents Educational Services Association Web page, Common Core Standards Communication Tools [http://www.ccsesa.org/index/sp_CommonCoreStandards.cfm]
+California Stakeholder Organizations [Note: The preceding link is no longer active.]*, keywords "parent handbook"; and the California County Superintendents Educational Services Association Web page, Common Core Standards Communication Tools [http://www.ccsesa.org/index/sp_CommonCoreStandards.cfm]

 , keywords "parent handbook."
 For questions about the Spanish translation, email the Clearinghouse for Multilingual Documents at firstname.lastname@example.org.